ntua-unit-of-control-and-informatics/gflownet/README.md

 ---

-#### 7) Analyze results
+#### 7) Analyze results (interactive notebook)

-After training completes, go to "path/to/jaqpot-gflownet-model" and open:
+After GFlowNet training completes, navigate back to the repository root and open:

 ```bash
 analyze_results.ipynb
 ```

+This notebook provides an interactive interface to:

+- load a trained GFlowNet run,
+- generate new molecular designs,
+- visualize results (tables, plots, molecule drawings),
+- export generated molecules to CSV.

+All inputs are provided through widgets — no source code edits are required.

 >Make sure the notebook kernel is set to `gflownet_env (Python 3.10)`.

-Inside the notebook, update only:
+Inside the notebook you will find:
+- input fields for:
-- the experiment ID (corresponding to the GFlowNet log directory)
+  - GFlowNet log ID (training run to analyze),
+  - proxy model parameter file,
-- the proxy model path used during training
+  - proxy model weights,
+  - number of molecules to generate,
+  - number of sampling rounds,
+  - random seed,
+- a Run generation button with status feedback,
+- interactive plots
+- a molecule viewer with dropdown selection,
+- a Download CSV button to export generated designs.

+The notebook is fully self-contained and designed for exploration, evaluation, and visualization of trained GFlowNet models.

 > To run the notebook on JupyterLab instead of VS code, first make sure you have installed jupyterlab inside the environment:
 > ```bash